mpilone/hazelcastmq/hazelcastmq-camel/README.md

 HazelcastMQ supporting Camel's integration framework and Enterprise Integration Patterns (EIP).
 The component supports configurable consumers and producers including request/reply messaging and concurrent consumers.
-Unlike Camel's existing JMS component, HazelcastMQ Camel has not dependency on the Spring Framework by building directly on HazelcastMQ Core.
+Unlike Camel's existing JMS component, HazelcastMQ Camel has no dependency on the Spring Framework by building directly on HazelcastMQ Core.

 ## Features